ThiagoA20/File-converter/README.md

 # Why

 i saw somme one on uptowork asking for a file conversor that can convert all files in a folder, actualy exists a lot of online conversors but to convert you need to put just some files, so, if you have a big amount of files to convert that will take a lot of time, so i decided to develop it.
-This project is part of my personal portifolio, so, i will be happy if you want to conttribute with some project structure or anything you can report that can make me a better developer!
+This project is part of my personal portifolio, so, i will be happy if you could give me a feedback about project structure, code or anything you can report that can make me a better developer!

-Also, you can use this project for anything.
+Also, you can contribute and use this project for anything.

 ---